timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/concept/functions.md

 Hashbrown's `useTool` hook enables React developers to define functions that require arguments by specifying the `schema`.
 The LLM will invoke the function with the specified arguments.

-We'll be using Skillet - hashbrown's LLM-optimized schema language - for defining the function arguments.
+We'll be using Skillet - Hashbrown's LLM-optimized schema language - for defining the function arguments.
 Let's look at an example function that enables the LLM to control the lights in our smart home client application.

 <www-code-example header="useTools.ts">